rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/overview/compatibility.md

   The bytecode and ABI that the Solidity compiler, `solc`, outputs can be used to deploy and interact with smart contracts on Rootstock, thanks to the compatibility between RVM and EVM.
   See [The Complete Full Stack Guide on Rootstock](https://developers.rsk.co/guides/full-stack-dapp-on-rsk/part1-overview/) which will guide you through the process of developing and deploying a Solidity smart contract on Rootstock.

+## Ethereum Compatible JSON RPC

+The set of remote procedure calls (RPCs) that Rootstock supports is largely the same as the RPCs supported by Ethereum.
+This is another layer of compatibility, in addition to the virtual machine implementation, which allows the same tools and libraries to be used.